When Results Don’t Match Your Dreams: A Path to Acceptance and Strength

-India celebrated its Independence Day last month with hearts filled with patriotism.
+India is celebrating independence with hearts filled with patriotism.
 Across the nation, a wave of pride and gratitude surged for our brave freedom fighters, who sacrificed their lives to gift us liberty, ensuring that future generations could live happily, peacefully, and fearlessly.
-India broke free from foreign rule in 1947, and history tells us that almost all ancient civilizations endured periods of slavery under colonial rule.
-However, through persistent efforts, movements, and revolts, the evil of slavery was eventually declared illegal and abolished.

-To continue experiencing true freedom, we must abide by certain rules and responsibilities.
 Just as a kite soars high only when tethered to a string, we can achieve happiness and success only when we pair freedom with responsibility.
 If we mistakenly perceive the string as a restriction and cut it, the kite doesn’t soar higher—it falls astray.

-Freedom has multiple dimensions, the most obvious being physical freedom—the absence of captivity, slavery, forced labor, or restrictions on movement and residence.
+the most obvious being physical freedom—the absence of captivity, slavery, forced labor, or restrictions on movement and residence.
 While we possess this form of freedom today, is it enough to ensure happiness and security?

 The Hindi word for freedom, “Swatantra”, is composed of two words: “Swa” (self) and “Tantra” (governance or control).
 Thus, Swatantra means self-governance or self-control—being the master of oneself.
 However, we often mistake it for mere political independence.
 True freedom is about mastery over oneself.
 This brings us to another essential aspect: spiritual freedom.

 Imagine a chariot where the master sits at the helm, the charioteer holds the reins, and the horses pull the chariot forward.
 If the master remains alert, he guides the charioteer, who, in turn, controls the horses to reach the destination.
-However, if the master falls asleep, the charioteer loses direction, and the untethered horses wander aimlessly.

 In this analogy: